 Elder abuse describes the physical, mental, sexual or financial abuse of an elderly individual, and, tragically, approximately one of every 10 elderly Americans has experienced some form of elder abuse.
 Roughly 60% of abusers are relatives of the victims.
 Elderly individuals may face abuse at home, in a nursing home, or an assisted living facility.
 Some estimates indicate that only one out of every 14 cases of elder abuse receives attention from law enforcement.
 Most are unreported.
 The attorneys at Meirowitz & Wasserberg, LLP, understand how to handle elder abuse cases; give us a call and a compassionate New Jersey elder abuse attorney will review your claim with you.

 Two of the main factors enabling elder abuse are isolation and medical impairment.
 An elderly person living in a nursing home or an assisted living facility likely doesn’t have family or friends nearby for help if needed.
 Additionally, our bodies wear down over time, and some elderly individuals suffer from cognitive impairments such as Alzheimer’s disease and dementia, making them easy targets for abusive caregivers.

 Elder abuse takes many forms, and some of the most common forms that our New Jersey personal injury lawyers have seen include:

 - Emotional abuse.
-Elderly patients in nursing homes are susceptible to intimidation, threats, ridicule, and psychological abuse at the hands of abusive caregivers.
-For example, emotional abuse can include prolonged teasing of a patient suffering from dementia or other psychological condition.
+Elderly patients in nursing homes are susceptible to intimidation, threats, ridicule and psychological abuse at the hands of abusive caregivers.
+For example, emotional abuse can include prolonged teasing of a patient suffering from dementia or any other psychological condition.

 - Financial exploitation.
 Some caregivers will steal money from elderly patients, or even steal their identities for fraudulent credit cards or investments.